riratu/public-transport-routing/README.md

 # public-transport-routing

-A proof of concept of a routing algorythm for GTFS with PHP and SQL.
+A rough proof of concept of a routing algorythm for GTFS with PHP and SQL.